elainebroche-dev/pf5-iomha-prints/README.md

 Admin users can manage the lists of prints and artists, this includes being able to add new prints to the range, update pricing, link artists to prints, update artist bio information.
 A full description of the available functionality is included in this document.

+The Web Marketing strategies used by the project are :
+- Organic Social - through facebook
+- Email - through a newletter subscription managed via Mailchimp

 The structure and purpose of the Íomhá Prints project is based on the Code Institute Boutique Ado walkthrough example application.

 ![Mockup](documentation/supp-images/amiresponsive.png)